Why SAP Security guides always provide so little help?

 Three.
 We started to analyze existing SAP Security guides and standards.
-Currently, there are not many of them, which cover SAP security and all of them are supported by ERPScan product.
-The SAP Security guides we have are as follows: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
-All those standards are great, but, unfortunately, all of them have at least one big disadvantage.
-But let’s be patient and have a better look.
-On those standards:
+Currently, there are few, which cover SAP security and all of them are supported by the ERPScan product.
+The SAP Security guides we have are the following ones: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
+These standards are great, however, unfortunately, all of them have at least one big disadvantage, and let’s be patient and get a better understanding of the standards:

 Secure Configuration of SAP NetWeaver® Application Server Using ABAP

-First official SAP Security guide for technical security of NetWeaver ABAP in general.
-Before it only dozens of specific SAP guides for every application were made.
-The first version of this guide was published in 2010, and was followed by version 1.2 in 2012.
-As far as it happened almost 2 years ago, we have to bear in mind that some critical things could be missing for now in our fast-changing world.
-This guideline was created for rapid assessment of most common technical misconfigurations in platform and consists of 9 areas and 82 checks in total.
+It is the first official SAP Security guide for the technical security of NetWeaver ABAP in general.
+Before it, only dozens of specific SAP guides were made for every application.
+The first version was published in 2010 and followed by version 1.2 in 2012.
+Almost 2 years ago, we have to bear in mind that some critical things could be missing for now in our fast-changing world.
+This guideline was created for rapid assessment of the most common technical misconfigurations in the platform, it consists of 9 areas and 82 checks in total.

-Advantages: very brief, but quite informative (only 9 pages) and covers application platform issues, applicable for every ABAP- based platform either ERP or Solution manager or HR, it doesn’t matter.
+Advantages: it is very brief (only 9 pages) but quite informative, covers application platform issues, applicable to every ABAP-based platform either ERP or Solution manager or HR, it doesn’t matter.

-Disadvantages: 82 checks is still a lot for a first brief look on secure configuration.
-But what’s more important, standard doesn’t cover access control issues and logging and even in platform security miss some things.
-Finally, it gives people false sense of security if they cover all checks.
-But it wouldn’t be completely true.
+Disadvantages: 82 checks is still a lot for a first brief look at secure configuration.
+Most importantly, standard doesn’t cover access control issues and logging and even miss some things in platform security.
+Finally, it gives people a false sense of security if they cover all checks.
+It wouldn’t be completely true.